Dallinger/Griduniverse/README.md

 is "/static/images/group.jpg".

-### leach_survey
+### fun_survey

-If true, the Leach survey is applied as part of the ending questionnaire.
+Whether to include a question on the questionnaire about how much fun the participant found the task.
 Default is False.

 ### pre_difi_question